In-situ Radiation Damage Study of Silicon Carbide Detectors Subjected to Clinical Proton Beams: Results

 \subsection{Capacitance decrease before full depletion}

 By starting with small irradiation steps of $\sim 1\times 10^{11}\:\peqv{}$, it was possible to measure and visualize the gradual decrease in capacitance upon irradiation.
 The results of the C-V-measurements focused on lower bias voltages are presented in Figure \ref{fig:cv_zoom_all}.
 In lightly doped samples (b,c), it was possible to reproduce the flat-lining of the capacitance observed in high-fluence studies~\cite{gsponer_neutron_2023}, while also showcasing the gradual transformation through intermediate steps.
 In the higher-doped sample (a), constant capacitance was not achieved with the applied fluence, although a clear trend is visible.
+As described in section \ref{sec:intro_raddmg}, the observed decrease in capacitance before full depletion is a manifestation of dopant charge carriers in the epitaxial layer being trapped in acceptor like traps introduced to the material by irradiation.
+A constant CV-curve at all reverse bias voltages suggests a fully compensated material, as no free dopant charge carriers are available any more.